encode/django-rest-framework/docs/api-guide/parsers.md

 ### media_type

 Optional.
-If provided, this is the media type of the incoming request.
+If provided, this is the media type of the incoming request content.

 Depending on the request's `Content-Type:` header, this may be more specific than the renderer's `media_type` attribute, and may include media type parameters.
 For example `"text/plain; charset=utf-8"`.